 What to include in your living will

-A living will should be as specific as possible.
-Very few medical decisions are cut-and-dried.
-Whomever you designate as your medical POA will be better able to speak for you when you’ve helped define what quality of life means for you.
-Clearer guideposts about what kind of medical care you do and do not want will help remove some of the questions and uncertainty about making end of life decisions.
+A living will should be as specific as possible because very few medical decisions are cut-and-dried.
+Clearer guideposts about the types of medical care you do and do not want to receive will help remove some of the uncertainty in end-of-life decisions for your loved ones.

-What care do you want to receive or decline?
-A living will may answer questions like whether you do/do not want:
+A living will may answer questions around whether you do/do not want to receive:

 Invasive diagnostic tests or procedures